These are the installation instructions for replacing the firmware

 Applicable open source licensing references.

-Loading new firmware will cause all previously saved setups and
+Loading new firmware will cause all previously saved reference

 (To find the relevant menus referred to below, push the Save/Recall

 button labeled "Menu" which is located in the area below the screen.)